jmcguire/learning/design_patterns/adaptor/README.md

 Now there are two different ways to make an adaptor, which depend on whether you have multiple inheritance or not.

  - An *object adaptor* is used when you *don't* have multiple inheritance.
 The adaptor inherits from the target class, and instance of the adaptee class.
 So it IS-A duck and HAS-A turkey.
- - A *class adaptor* is used when you *do* have multiple inhertiance.
+ - A *class adaptor* is used when you *do* have multiple inheritance.
 The adaptor inherits from both the target and the adaptee class.
 So it IS-A duck and IS-A turkey.

 ## OO Principles